lambda-feedback/user-documentation/docs/releases/index.md

 ## Release 2023/06/05

-- 598-published-questions-change-of-approach - published questions are now editable with the exception of changing the input type.
-It is also now possible to duplicate a Response Area and to reorder Response Areas using drag and drop (in a similar way as reordering Parts)
+- 598-published-questions-change-of-approach - questions are now fully editable after publishing.
+All data from student responses persists through these changes.
+One exception is that the input type of a response area cannot be changed after publication, because this would change the format of the data that is recorded (you can, however, delete the response area and create a new one instead).
+Other new features: duplicate a Response Area; reorder Response Areas using drag and drop (in a similar way as reordering Parts).
-- 613-enable-publish-whole-set - the previous release disable the 'Publish Whole Set' button to prevent statistics 'disappearing'.
-An enhancement was provided to make sure that all statistics remain linked and the 'Publish Whole Set' button is now enabled.
+- 613-enable-publish-whole-set - see 606 below ([2023/05/26](#release-20230526)).
+The 'Publish Whole Set' button is now enabled.
-- 614-error-with-stats-on-dev - this is an enhancement to make sure that statistics in teacher mode are still displayed correctly after implementing the new handwriting and publishable questions features.
+- 614-error-with-stats-on-dev - ensures statistics still work with the new handwriting input (see 555 below).

 ## Release 2023/05/26